Stoobly/stoobly-js/README.md

 **Key Points:**
 - The Stoobly instance is created once inside the `describe` block
-- Test names are automatically detected at request interception time for each test
+- Test titles  are automatically detected at request interception time for each test
 - `stoobly.cypress.applyScenario` cannot be applied in `beforeAll` because it uses `cy.intercept`. `cy.intercept` gets reset before every test.
 See: https://docs.cypress.io/api/commands/intercept#:~:text=All%20intercepts%20are%20automatically%20cleared%20before%20every%20test.